-- To coordinate the exchange of information and resources between existing and forming intentional communities in the Pacific Northwest
+- To coordinate the exchange of information between existing and forming intentional communities in the Cascadia bioregion.

 - Facilitate communication and networking between local, regional, and national intentional communities organizations.